May 31, 2021 7 min read

 I use the local color as my springboard in choosing color schemes.
 Then I play with the color wheel to generate a color composition that creates the best possible painting.

-Sign up to learn more about Richie Vios' upcoming video from Creative Catalyst here.
+Learn more about Richie Vios' NEW watercolor video here.

 Comments will be approved before showing up.